 When you mess up…

 This picture shows one of the first joints I did.
-You’ll see a few problem spots like messy edges that needed a lot of sanding, but the big one I want to talk about is the bubble in the drywall tape.
+You’ll see a few problem spots, like messy edges that needed a lot of sanding, but the big one I want to talk about is the bubble in the drywall tape.

 In the picture above, you’ll see shallow knife marks on either side of the bubble.
-This is where I will be making the incision to cut out the bubbled drywall tape.
+This is where I will make the incision to cut out the bubbled drywall tape.

 Be sure to let the drywall tape adequately dry before you do this!

-Once you’ve got the offending piece of drywall tape cut out of the wall, you can fill it like any other joint.
+Once the offending piece of drywall tape is cut out of the wall, you can fill it like any other joint.

 The drywall tape will need to overlap the edges slightly so you don’t have cracks in the wall show up down the road.

-Step 4: Sand and smooth.
-Sand and smooth
+Step 4: Sand and Smooth.
+Sand and Smooth

 I’m not going to lie.
-Sanding and smoothing drywall sucks – especially if you were sloppy with feathering out the initial edges of your seams like I was in some places.
+Sanding and smoothing garage drywall sucks – especially if you were sloppy with feathering out the initial edges of your seams like I was in some places.

-Yes, I said “a few days.”
+Yes, I said, “a few days.”

 You can hide a lot with a good texture on your wall, but that doesn’t mean you can skimp out here.

 Start with a clean, dry 6″ or 8″ drywall knife if you have them.
-Pace the knife directly over the seam at various points and look for any gaps that need to be built up or any places where the knife rocks from side to side.
+Pace the knife directly over the seam at various points and look for gaps that need to be built up or places where the knife rocks from side to side.

-If you find an area where the knife rocks back and forth (skip to 2:12 in the video above), then you’ll need to spread out the mud from the center of the joint until the wall is smooth.
+If you find an area where the knife rocks back and forth (skip to 2:12 in the video above), you’ll need to spread the mud from the center of the joint until the wall is smooth.

 Once I couldn’t find any gaps in the wall using a 4′ level, I moved on to the next seam.